Ath0601/assessment_repo/README.md

 [**Video Link**](https://raw.githubusercontent.com/Ath0601/assessment_repo/main/src/Screencast%20from%2011-19-2025%2005%3A57%3A26%20PM.webm)

 ## Current Status
 The simulation launches with Gazebo Harmonic, RViz2 and MoveIt2.
 RGB and RGB-D cameras have been implemented and are running properly.
 The boxes spawn in the Gazebo environment but do not spawn in the RViz currently.
 The Octomap still needs to be implemented and still has some errors.
+The gz_ros2_control package was built from source for use along with ROS2 Humble and Gazebo Harmonic.